cld2labs/SpecForge/README.md

 **SpecForge** is provided as-is for demonstration and educational purposes.
 While we strive for accuracy:

-- AI-generated specifications should be reviewed by qualified engineers
+- AI-generated specifications should be reviewed by qualified engineers before use in production systems
-- Do not rely solely on AI output without validation
+- Do not rely solely on AI-generated specifications without testing and validation
-- Do not submit confidential information to third-party APIs without reviewing their policies
+- Do not submit confidential or proprietary information to third-party API providers without reviewing their data handling policies
-- Quality depends on the underlying model and may vary
+- The quality of generated specifications depends on the underlying model and may vary

-For full disclaimer, see [DISCLAIMER.md](./DISCLAIMER.md).
+For full disclaimer details, see [DISCLAIMER.md](./DISCLAIMER.md).